 A message from Lifeline: The National Suicide Prevention Lifeline: We can all help prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
 Call 1-800-273-8255

-Recently, concern about the serious issue of suicide—especially in the case of very famous people who took their own lives—has been highlighted in the news.
 This booklet came to be because a Yoga teacher asked if Swami Satchidananda (the founder of Integral Yoga) addressed this issue and if so, what he had to say.
 Over the years he was asked many questions about suicide, what really happens to someone after death, and who we are beyond the body and mind.
-So, this booklet is a compilation of everything we could find that Swami Satchidananda has said on these subjects.
+So, this booklet (which can be downloaded free here) is a compilation of everything we could find that Swami Satchidananda has said on these subjects.
 We hope it will offer hope to those in need of this advice—whether they, or a loved one, is contemplating suicide.
 This is real talk from one of the most respected Yoga masters in the world.

 TRIGGER WARNING: This contains information some readers may find distressing.